qalearning/qakf-labs/labs05/lab5.md

 <details><summary>Stretch goal - optional exercise</summary>
 <p>

-31. **Optional stretch goal** stretch: Create an ingress rule for `myweb` at web.yourip.nip.io.
-If you do this, you can change the service type to a ClusterIP instead of a NodePort.
+31. **Optional stretch goal** create an ingress rule for `myweb` at web.yourip.nip.io.
+If you do this, you can change the release's service type to a ClusterIP instead of a NodePort.

 </p>
 </details>